 This program is a part of Alpha Phi Alpha Fraternity’s national effort, “Go to High School, Go to College”, which started in 1916.
 The Foundation along with Gamma Gamma Chapter is again holding this program with Furman University, continuing its eight year partnership with conducting Martin Luther King, Jr. events.

 The Rudolph G. Gordon College Fair started at 9 AM and featured more than a dozen college representatives from Voorhees College, Clemson University, University of SC, Furman University, J.C.
 Smith University, Greenville Technical College and North Greenville University.

 The Youth program started at 11 AM and featured 75 of the 300 2017 MLK Youth Award winners from all the fourteen (14) High Schools in Greenville County.
 Last year, with the help of local High School District, we awarded more than 240 awards in five categories: Academics, Art, Athletics, Leadership, & Music.

 "Our program seeks to recognize talented studenst with our awards which were selected by each of the school.", say Bobby Clark, MLK Youth Award Program and Gordon College Fair chair.
 "We then to give the means to deal with some of the challenges with attending college with information and the opportunity to speak to College recruiters about their campuses."

-In addition to the awards, The "means" are the seminars on Financial Aid & College Life during the program for students and parents. the Finanicial Aid session feature a finanical aid advocate to give advice to parents about the Finanicial Aid system.
-The College Life session was lead by Brother Jeremy Richaerson along with students from USC Upstate, Clemson, and Furman University.
+In addition to the awards, The "means" are the seminars on Financial Aid & College Life during the program for students and parents. the Finanicial Aid session featured a finanical aid advocate to give advice to parents about the Finanicial Aid system.
+The College Life session was lead by Brother Jeremy Richardson along with students from USC Upstate, Clemson, and Furman University.
 Light refreshments were served at following the award program.